Sovann72/sura-manager/README.md

 | onError       | A callback function that call when [FutureManager] state is error                      | null                      |
 | onData        | A callback function that call when [FutureManager] state has a data or data is updated | null                      |
 | onRefreshing  | A widget to show on top of this widget when refreshing                                 | null                      |

+## Ecosystem and usage

+- Q: when to use `cacheOption`?
+A: When you have a global manager and want to preserve data on a period of time without running asyncOpertion's logic or futureFunction again.
+- Q: when to use `ManagerProvider`?
+A: When you want to use FutureManager accross multiple widget(but not global) without declaring it as a global variable.
+By doing this, FutureManager will be auto dispose and recreate each time its first used.
+This work the same way as Riverpod with autoDispose.